bytefire/Graphs/README.md

 graphs
 ======

-Collection of solutions to graph problems
+Collection of solutions to some of the graph problems.